Finding courage and self-love while living with complex trauma

 _Hannah Gadsby

 The adult survivor therefore must contend with a brain that is still functioning through the lens of survival, and continuing to meet life and all of its challenges and burdens with the limited scope of survival strategies, avoidance, and fear of connection to others, overwhelmed by a nervous system caught in fight-flight mode, and trying to make sense of a patchwork of years of trauma.
 The healing journey for complex trauma is not an easy one.
-Finding the right trauma-informed therapist or mentor can help, and having trustworthy friends or loved ones to reach out to that can hold the space for you and love you through difficult times is also essential, and as you heal and integrate you can begin to do this work led by your heart, awareness, compassion, and love for yourself.
+Finding the right trauma-informed therapist or mentor can help, and having trustworthy friends or loved ones to reach out to who can hold the space for you and love you through difficult times is also essential.
+As you heal and integrate you can begin this work led by your heart and with awareness, compassion, and love for yourself.

 As I wept